 There’s an endless number of health and fitness communities whether it’s for weight loss, dietary changes, or just staying active, online and offline.
 When you start to feel discouraged, you can get support from members of the community you’re in.
 Also, observing someone else’s success could cause you to believe that you can also achieve the same success.

-Sidebar – Interested in being a part of a community for women whose goals are to establish sustainable healthy habits?
-Check out Evoke Healthy Habits Facebook group.
+Sidebar – Interested in being a part of a community for women veterans seeking support to make lasting lifestyle changes for better health and well-being?
+Check out Be Well Serve Well: Healthy Lifestyle Change for Women Veteran Leaders Facebook group.

 MAKE THE DECISION